KiOui/widgets/README.md

 admin access to your site (so your clients for example).
 The `Testimonials` post type also has a registered category such that you can display one category of testimonials in one slider and another in another slider.

-To include the testimonial slider within your webpage, use the `widcol_testimonials` shortcode.
+To include the testimonial slider within your webpage, use the `widcol_testimonials_slider` shortcode.
 This shortcode has the following optional parameters:

 - `id`: The id for the slider, the slider will get the CSS id of `swiper-container-$id`.
 Useful if you want to edit the